akiomiyao/ped/README.md

   dmel626         Drosophila melanogaster
   hg38            Genome Reference Consortium Human Build 38
 ```
   For building wheat data, it takes more than one week, and 32GB memory and 3TB disk space are required.
+  For building Lotus Japonicus data, download fasta file of reference separately, save into LJ3 directory, and then run 'perl mkref.pl LJ3'.
 - Otherwise,
   % perl mkref.pl reference fasta_file_name
   For example,